How the Export Refinancing Facility works, its benefits, eligibility and how to apply.

 The steps to apply for an ERF (Buyer Credit) facility are:

-- Read the main features of the Export Refinancing Facility (PDF, 780KB, 6 pages) to check this is the facility you need
+- Read the to check this is the facility you need.

-- Read the quick guide to credit terms (PDF, 323KB, 2 pages) related to the export contract we are asked to support, which includes what is meant by credit terms, what terms can be agreed, the amount of credit that can be supported, starting point of credit, length of credit and repayments of credit
+- Read the related to the export contract we are asked to support, which includes what is meant by credit terms, what terms can be agreed, the amount of credit that can be supported, starting point of credit, length of credit and repayments of credit.

 - Send your application form and supporting documentation to the Business Group.
 The address is: